-After that presentation Mr Lübben and Mr Beckmann explained the intentions of our group excursion and the collaboration between Jade Hochschule and Texas Tech University.
+After that presentation and Mr Lübben and Mr Beckmann explained the intentions of our group excursion and the consequences of "Master"- and "Bachelor"-degrees in Germany also.

 Dr. Kim Sims from UAS7 office described the work of the UAS7 especially in New York.
 UAS7 e.
 V. is a consortium of seven discovery-led universities of applied sciences with a strong international orientation.
 With the maxim "together we are strong" those very different universities of applied sciences from Hamburg, Berlin, Bremen, Cologne Munich, Münster and Osnabrück keep that collective liaison office since 2005 as an strategy alliance in New York.
 Dr. Sims said that UAS7 is open to support other universities of applied sciences to get in contact with educational institutions in the USA.